xoroz/story/memory-bank/systemPatterns.md

 ```

 ### Admin Dashboard Flow
-1. Admin logs in with credentials
+1. Admin logs in with basic credentials in port 8001
-2. Admin is redirected to dashboard
-3. Dashboard displays system status and statistics
 4. Admin can perform various management actions
 5. Actions are processed by the web application
 6. Results are returned to the dashboard